Vyral/base-template/_posts/2019-12-05-what-are-the-4-cs-of-credit.md

 &nbsp;

-Today we are discussing the 4 C's of credit.
+Today we are discussing the "4 C's" of credit.
 These are the four main things that lenders use to evaluate your creditworthiness as a homebuyer:

 **1\.
 Credit history.** Do you know your credit score?

+{% include pullquote.html %}

 **2\.
-Capacity to repay the loan.** Have you been employed for more than two years or been self-employed for two years?
+Capacity to repay the loan.** Have you been employed for more than two years or self-employed for two years?

-{% include pullquote.html %}

 **3\.
 Cash asset.** Do you have reserves in the bank for a down payment?
 Say you have a home that costs $100,000 and the minimum down payment is 3.5%.
 This means that you need to have at least $3,500 in the bank as reserves.